d3adwolf/unturned-libraries/README.md

 Using the library for plugins is very simple: transfer all the files from the folder Libraries in the server folder under the path `/Rocket/Libraries`.<br>

-All the necessary files can be found in Realeses and on the site, if you have any questions please contact issues.
+All the necessary files can be found in [Releases](https://github.com/d3adwolf/unturned-libraries/releases), if you have any questions please contact [issues](https://github.com/d3adwolf/unturned-libraries/issues).